 - The development of programs to foster a culture of experimentation with new technologies

 - The promotion of research and innovation in library and information studies

-In light of this, the newly launched Concordia Library Researcher-in-Residence program has been created to promote research in the library and the use of research by practitioners.
-The program offers the opportunity for scholars or doctoral students to focus on an area of inquiry in a supportive and enriching environment, and to interact with Concordia Library staff and its resources.
+In light of this, the Concordia Library Researcher-in-Residence program was created to promote conducting research in the library and the use of research by practitioners.
+The program offers the opportunity for librarians, archivists, scholars, or doctoral students to focus on an area of inquiry in a supportive and enriching environment, and to interact with Concordia Library staff and resources.

 The presence of the Researcher-in-Residence in Concordia Library has as one of its goals to foster a culture of research.
 It is hoped that throughout the residency, both the researcher and staff will become engaged in the use of research in library practice and the concept of evidence-based librarianship.